cambridge-cares/TheWorldAvatar/repo-moving-tools.md

    Further documentation on git-filter-repo and its extended capabilities [here](https://github.com/newren/git-filter-repo)

-6) Create the new repository on Github, leave it empty (do not accept the Github suggestions of adding a README or License).
+6) Create the new repository on Github (using the template repo if present), leave it empty (do not accept the Github suggestions of adding a README or License).
 7) Set the new repo as the remote origin for the TWA clone with the rewritten history and filtered out directories.

    ```bash
    git remote add origin https://github.com/TheWorldAvatar/<newrepo>.git
    ```
+8) Move the content of the filtered directory to the top of the repository.
+9) Either pull the `LICENSE.txt`, `.gitattributes` and `.gitignore` files from the remote repo (if you used the template repo), or copy them from the original TWA repo.
+   You may need to merge the `.gitignore` and `.gitattributes` files if the filtered directory already has them.

-8) Push any branches you want to keep to the new remote:
+10)  Push any branches you want to keep to the new remote:

    ```bash
    git push -u origin main
    ```

-9) Delete any branches that are not relevant.
+11) Delete any branches that are not relevant.